 The Oakland County Sheriff's Office Cadet Unit is comprised of aspiring young adults ranging in age from 16 to 21 years old, operating in a volunteer capacity for community events throughout the county.
 An Oakland County Sheriff Cadet is a young adult, who has a particular interest in law enforcement, and wants to be introduced into what the typical career of law enforcement officer is like through a volunteer position.
 Sheriff Cadets are taught the fundamentals of law enforcement and experience hands-on training.

-Different types of topics that our Cadets learn include:
+Topics of study for our Cadets learn include:

 - Criminal law